 After a network or network partition is loaded, user-defined data is available in Java representations.
-You can access user-defined data through the
+You can access user-defined data through the getCategorizedUserData and setCategorizedUserData methods for the Node, Link, Path, and SubPath interfaces.
+For example:

 Example 5-16 Implementation of writeUserData method of LODUserDataIO Interface